Office of the Chaplain

 The Office of the Chaplain works together with the Religion Department to bring speakers and events to campus.
-We also work together with the ACT Center in providing opportunities for students to participate in community service and other work projects.
+We also work together with the Center for Community and Civic Engagement in providing opportunities for students to participate in community service and other work projects.

 The Office of the Chaplain is involved in numerous ethical issues as they affect the campus.
 This includes helping to develop college plans and programs on a variety of identity and diversity concerns.

 The Chaplains are available for confidential pastoral counseling and support to individuals regarding concerns about spiritual growth, values, personal crisis, grief, or depression.
 We welcome the opportunity to be of support to individuals whose concerns may arise from issues of ethnicity, religious faith, sexual orientation, social class, gender, race, or family history.